 Saxon was staging a tent-in, Big Bertha was MIA, Kua was covered in shit.
 Why did I think backpacking would be a good idea?

-Miserable, I looked at the sparkling lake.
-It was screaming my name.
-“I’m going for a swim,” I announced.
+Miserable, I looked at the sparkling lake and announced I was going for a swim.

 “Oh, it’s very cold.
 It’s snow melt,” Sensei said.

 “I don’t care,” I said.

 Sensei, Yoga Bud and Gainzy tagged along—I imagined they would cling to the shore, but to my surprise they stripped down and took the plunge.

 The water was pristine.
 We all swam out to a stunning granite island in the middle.

 I felt bad thinking about miserable Sax.
 Then I looked ashore and saw a kid in red, white and blue patriotic board shorts and fluffy blonde locks walking toward us.